sleede/fab-manager/doc/environment.md

 DNS name or IP address of the server hosting the PostgreSQL database of the application (see [PostgreSQL](../README.md#postgresql)).
 This value is only used when deploying in production, otherwise this is configured in [config/database.yml](../config/database.yml.default).
+When using docker-compose, you should provide the name of the service in your [docker-compose.yml](../docker/docker-compose.yml) file (`postgres` by default).

     POSTGRES_PASSWORD

-Password for the PostgreSQL user, as specified in `database.yml`.
+Password for the PostgreSQL user, as specified in `database.yml` (default: `postgres`).
 Please see [Setup the FabManager database in PostgreSQL](../README.md#setup-fabmanager-in-postgresql) for information on how to create a user and set his password.
 This value is only used when deploying in production, otherwise this is configured in [config/database.yml](../config/database.yml.default).
+When using docker-compose, the default configuration (with `postgres` user) does not uses any password as it is confined in the docker container.

     REDIS_HOST

 DNS name or IP address of the server hosting the redis database.
+When using docker-compose, you should provide the name of the service in your [docker-compose.yml](../docker/docker-compose.yml) file (`redis` by default).

     ELASTICSEARCH_HOST

 DNS name or IP address of the server hosting the elasticSearch database.
+When using docker-compose, you should provide the name of the service in your [docker-compose.yml](../docker/docker-compose.yml) file (`elasticsearch` by default).

     SECRET_KEY_BASE